tom472/mediabox/README.md

 Upon completion, the script will launch your mediabox containers.

+'''note''' remember to change folders in deluge to /data/incomplete and /data/downloads

 ### **Mediabox has been tested to work on Ubuntu 16.04 LTS / 18.04 LTS - Server and Desktop**

 **Thanks go out to:**